linpengcheng/PurefunctionPipelineDataflow/README.md

 ```

 Analogy is an application of algebraic thinking.
 Unlike the real world, in the virtual software world,
-it is easy to map an old model to a new model, and implement upgrades according to the new model's standard specifications.
+it is very easy to map an old model to a new model and upgrade according to the standard specifications of the new model.

 This is a typical application of the philosophy of the `Tao` and the `Grand Unified Theory`.